thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

 5. Under **Machine type**, select **custom**.

-6. Select the number of CPUs you need.<br>
+6. Select the number of vCPU cores you need.<br>
-Refer to [ThoughtSpot GCP instance types]({{ site.baseurl }}/appliance/gcp/configuration-options.html#thoughtspot-gcp-instance-types) to determine the number of CPUs your cluster needs.
+Refer to [ThoughtSpot GCP instance types]({{ site.baseurl }}/appliance/gcp/configuration-options.html#thoughtspot-gcp-instance-types) to determine the number of vCPU cores your cluster needs.

 6. Specify your memory requirements and CPU platform.
 Refer to [ThoughtSpot GCP instance types]({{ site.baseurl }}/appliance/gcp/configuration-options.html#thoughtspot-gcp-instance-types) to determine the memory your cluster needs.